netsim-atc2022/netsim-atc2022.github.io/benchmarks/README.md

 #### Run experiments

 Some of the macrobenchmarks may consume up to 256 GiB of RAM at once.
-Running them all will collectively require 100-200 GiB of storage space a week or two when running them serially.
+Running them all will collectively require 100-200 GiB of storage space and it will take a week or two of computation time when running them serially.

 We understand that it may not be feasible for everyone to re-run our experiments due to the resource requirements.
 For those unable to run the experiments, we